A HARD FOUGHT SHIP

 From the review of A Hard Fought Ship by Alastair Wilson Commander RN (retired) in the Naval Review

 The taking of photographs was indeed strictly forbidden but the rules were not enforced, at least on Venomous, and the officers were generally the worst offenders.
 We have about 300 photographs taken on the ship and 170 are in the book.
-They were taken by Lt Peter Kershaw RNVR (1939-41), AB “Freddo” Thomas, the RDF operator (1940-3), Lt Leslie Eaton (1942-3), AB Cyril Hely (1942-3) and others.
+They were taken by Lt Peter Kershaw RNVR (1939-41), The Wireless Telegraphy Operator, Eric Arnold Poutney (1939-43), AB “Freddo” Thomas, the RDF operator (1940-3), Lt Leslie Eaton (1942-3), AB Cyril Hely (1942-3) and others.

-Frederick Norman Gwyn Thomas, "Freddo", joined Venomous in August 1940 and is now 90.
-He had an Ensign box camera and "had a good friend on board who had exactly the same camera as mine.
+Frederick Norman Gwyn Thomas, "Freddo", joined Venomous in August 1940 and was over 90 when he died.
+He had an Ensign box camera and "a good friend on board had exactly the same camera as mine.
 All the snapshots of me were taken by him."
 He had his film developed and printed ashore.
-They were told never to photograph the RDF aerial, guns or torpedoe launcher and all photographs were to be shown to an officer and stamped on the reverse.
+They were told never to photograph the RDF aerial, guns or torpedo launcher and all photographs were to be shown to an officer and stamped on the reverse.
 Neither rule was strictly enforced.
-Freddo remember how on one occasion he left an envelope of photographs with an officer and it was returned unoppened.
+Freddo remember how on one occasion he left an envelope of photographs with an officer and it was returned unopened.

-HMS Venomous was finally broken up for scrap at Charlestown on the Firth of Forth in 1948 but its name has been kept alive by the Sea Cadet Unit in Loughborough, TS Venomous, which received its commissioning pennant that year.
-Bob Moore, co-author of A Hard Fought Ship, was the CO of TS Venomous for 13 years from 1990 to 2003.
+HMS Venomous was broken up for scrap at Charlestown on the Firth of Forth in 1948 but its name has been kept alive by the Sea Cadet Unit in Loughborough, TS Venomous, which received its commissioning pennant that year.
+Bob Moore, co-author of A Hard Fought Ship, was the CO of TS Venomous from 1990 to 2003.

 Follow in the wake of HMS Venomous on this web site